gajus/moa/README.md

 # MOA

-MOA provides abstraction layer for interacting with database tables.
+MOA (mother of all) provides abstraction layer for interacting with database tables.
 MOA is not [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping).
 It is closer to [Active Record pattern](http://en.wikipedia.org/wiki/Active_record_pattern) implementation.

 ### Not Active Record